 To examine differences in pool basin morphology and water chemistry metrics by forest cover type, and to examine differences in THg, MeHg, and % MeHg concentrations between species within life stages, we used t-tests, or where data failed to normalize, non-parametric Mann-Whitney tests.
 Significant differences were assigned for P≤0.05.

-We used generalized linear mixed models to examine causes of variation in methylmercury loads in eggs, larvae, and adult tissue samples.
+We used generalized linear mixed models to examine causes of variation in MeHg loads in eggs, larvae, and adult tissue samples.
 We ran separate analyses for eggs and larvae, and for adults because we believed that the causes of variation likely differed between the juvenile and adult life stages.
-In particular, we expected that methylmercury in eggs and larvae might reflect conditions in the breeding pool, especially levels of methylmercury in the water, whereas we had no reason to expect a correlation between methylmercury in adults and methylmercury levels in the water in breeding pools because of the short duration of time that adults spend in the breeding pool.
+In particular, we expected that MeHg in eggs and larvae might reflect conditions in the breeding pool, especially levels of MeHg in the water, whereas we had no reason to expect a correlation between MeHg in adults and MeHg levels in the water in breeding pools because of the short duration of time that adults spend in the breeding pool.
 Because sample sizes for adult blood (n=35) were considerably smaller than for tissue (n=49), we used tissue mercury as the measure for adult variation.

-For both analyses, we treated the pool (n=6) as a random effect to account for the nested nature of our sampling, in which methylmercury levels were estimated from multiple individuals from the same pool.
-For eggs and larvae, we considered a suite of models constructed from four variables that we believed might reasonably influence levels of methylmercury in the amphibians: species, under the expectation that dietary differences among larval wood frogs (primarily herbivorous) and larval spotted salamanders (predatory) might contribute to differences in methylmercury accumulation; habitat around the pool, because pools surrounded by coniferous forest may experience higher rates of methylation; life stage (egg, early-stage larvae, or late-stage larvae) because later stages of development have both more time to accumulate methylmercury and perhaps more exposure to methylmercury through consumption of prey items; and finally levels of methylmercury in the water, as this is presumably the primary means by which individuals accumulate methylmercury.
+For both analyses, we treated the pool (n=6) as a random effect to account for the nested nature of our sampling, in which MeHg levels were estimated from multiple individuals from the same pool.
+For eggs and larvae, we considered a suite of models constructed from four variables that we believed might reasonably influence levels of methylmercury in the amphibians: species, under the expectation that dietary differences among larval wood frogs (primarily herbivorous) and larval spotted salamanders (predatory) might contribute to differences in methylmercury accumulation; habitat around the pool, because pools surrounded by coniferous forest may have higher levels of MeHg and differences in water chemistry (DOC, pH)\; life stage (egg, early-stage larvae, or late-stage larvae) because later stages of development have both more time to accumulate MeHg and perhaps more exposure to MeHg through consumption of prey items; and finally levels of MeHg in the water, as this is presumablya primary source of MeHg.
 From this set of variables, we constructed a candidate set of models that included all combinations of the variables.
-In addition, we included three models with an interaction between species and life stage, allowing for the possibility that wood frogs and spotted salamanders might accumulate methylmercury at different rates owing to differences in diet.
+In addition, we included three models with an interaction between species and life stage, allowing for the possibility that wood frogs and spotted salamanders might accumulate MeHg at different rates owing to differences in diet.
 This resulted in a total of 18 unique models: all subsets of the global model including species, habitat, life stage, and water methylmercury, plus the three models from this group that included main effects of life stage and species with an added interaction term between species and life stage.

 For adults, we used the same approach to construct a candidate set of models but included only two variables: species and habitat.
-We did not consider methylmercury in the water of the vernal pool as a predictor of methylmercury in adults because we assumed that adults had a short duration of exposure to the pool and that it was thus unlikely that methylmercury in adults could be linked plausibly to methylmercury in the water.
+We did not consider MeHg in the water of the vernal pool as a predictor of MeHg in adults because we assumed that adults had a short duration of exposure to the pool and that it was thus unlikely that MeHg in adults could be linked plausibly toMeHg in the water.
 This left us with three possible models: the combined effect of species and habitat plus two models that considered each variable in isolation.